danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/08 Managing database users in Azure Database for MySQL Single Server/readme.md

       SHOW GRANTS;
       ```

-   1. Copy each line from the results to Notepad (to copy right click and use 'Copy Row (unquoted)')
+   1. Copy each line from the results, you may have multiple lines, and paste it back to MySQL Workbench (to copy right click and use 'Copy Row (unquoted)')
       ![](Media/image0202.png)

-   1. In the Notepad, replace the userid from the current admin user to the new admin user:
+   1. In each of the lines, replace the current admin user with the new admin user:
       ![](Media/image0203.png)

    1. Create the new admin user, on the **MySQL** database, execute: